akshatbansaltech/Light-Doggo/README.md

 ## PCBs

-PCBs are designed in KiCad v8.
+PCBs are designed in KiCad v8(is compatible with KiCad v10 or higher).

 ### Power Carrier